dhruvparamhans/random_notes/data_types_and_numbers.md

 There are numbers [so large](https://en.wikipedia.org/wiki/Large_numbers), that there is even special notation for it exist ([Knuth's up-arrow notation](https://en.wikipedia.org/wiki/Knuth%27s_up-arrow_notation)).
 These numbers are so large so these are not practical for engineering, science and mathematics.

+Almost all engineers and scientists are happy with IEEE 754 double precision floating point, which has maximal value around 10^308.

 In fact, upper bound in practical computing is much, much lower.
 If you get [source code of UNIX v6 for PDP-11](http://minnie.tuhs.org/Archive/PDP-11/Distributions/research/Dennis_v6/),